 Our clinic is designed to prepare the player for her upcoming high school season.
 The camp combines a strong emphasis on technical, tactical and physical attributes of the individual player to enhance her soccer development.
 Each player will participate in a two hour soccer training session emphasizing individual skill work and advanced team tactics.
 Each training session will conclude with a scrimmage allowing players the opportunity to apply the topics covered in the training session into a live match environment.
 In addition, players will participate in a 45-minute workout session managed by the UW-Whitewater speed and strength coaching staff each day that will focus on activities to improve a player’s speed, quickness, agility, endurance and core strength.
 This clinic is available to players in grades 9-12.

-Registrations accepted online until noon three days prior to event.
+Registrations accepted online until 3/9/18 at noon.
 We do accept walk up registrations at event check-in, if space is available.

 Registration is open to the first 45 registrants

 Early cancellations will receive a full refund minus $20 cancellation fee if the cancellation is requested 7 days prior to the camp.
 NO REFUNDS will be given for no shows or campers sent home for disciplinary reasons.
 All cancellation requests must be submitted to firstname.lastname@example.org; provide registrant's name and event session.
 Refunds will be returned to name and address of payer.